Is it your fate to die feeling depressed?

-Notice how similar the things they've found helpful are to strategies I suggested in video 3?
+But Notice how similar the things they've found helpful are similar to the re-ignition technique.

-I am sharing these with you so that you have more than enough Ideas to help get you started.
-You can click on the names to see the actual Facebook post where these testimonials were given.
+If you like, you can click on the names to see the actual Facebook post where these testimonials were given.

 One time I felt stuck was family issues.

 I wrote ...a lot.
 Nothing structured or anything, just wrote what was on my mind.
 As I wrote, I cried...a lot, got mad and said everything I wanted to as if the person who I was upset with was in the room.

 Towards the end, I wrote that I was going to be okay and things I will do to help myself be okay.
 Got up, looked in the mirror and smiled as the tears were drying and told myself out loud that I will be Okay even if it mean reading what I just wrote aloud.
 I turned that page and never barely went back to that page.